American XL Bullies amnesty to come before ban as breed ‘linked to half of attacks’

 “Indeed, a recent investigative work with Bully Watch and the Telegraph showed that 50 per cent of all American bullies in the country or breeding American bullies in the country, are linked to one single dog known as Killer Kimbo who is linked to multiple deaths, certainly his offspring are linked to multiple deaths, and Killer Kimbo is so inbred he has the same great grandfather four times over.”

-The “uniquely dangerous breed” been responsible for nearly 50 per cent of all attacks on both humans and dogs, and 70 per cent of all deaths to dogs since 2021, Dr Newport alleged.
+The “uniquely dangerous breed” has been responsible for nearly 50 per cent of all attacks on both humans and dogs, and 70 per cent of all deaths to dogs since 2021, Dr Newport claimed.

-He added: “We actually know that bans work, because we've had one in place on pit bulls since 1991.
+He added: “We actually know that bans work because we've had one in place on pit bulls since 1991.
 That ban has been very successful.
 And we know that because, for example, in the UK we have half the per capita deaths to dogs that the US does, and that difference is entirely explained by pit bulls.

 “Pit bulls in the US are around about 60 per cent of all deaths to dogs.
 We don’t have that here, in large part because of the ban.
 And indeed, the recent rise of the American Bully is a natural experiment in what happens if you relax a ban.

-“They are after all a pit bull type and in around about 2015 they were allowed through a couple of court cases they were seen as a quote unquote different breed and were then allowed into the country and of course by 2018, many are imported and now we have found to our great cost, what that means – deaths and attacks skyrocket.
+“They are after all a pit bull type and in around about 2015 they were allowed through a couple of court cases they were seen as a quote-unquote different breed and were then allowed into the country and of course by 2018, many are imported and now we have found to our great cost, what that means – deaths and attacks skyrocket.
 Bans work.”

 Join our commenting forum